xKeiro/jedlik-vizsgaremek/README.md

 python3 --version
 ```

-1. Create a copy of the `.env.sample` file, and fill out the fields.
+1. Create a copy of the `.env.sample` file as `.env` in the backend folder, and fill out the fields.
 2. Create a new virtual environment:

 ```